israelroldan/extjs-reactor/README.md

 launch(<App/>);
 ```

 The `launch` function renders the `<App/>` component into the document body.
-You do not need a separate target `<div/>` in your  index.html file.
+You do not need a separate target `<div id="root"/>` in your  index.html file.
 If you have one you should remove it.
 The code above replaces the typical code for launching a React app, which generally looks something like:

 ```jsx
 import ReactDOM from 'react-dom';